Hercilio1/wp-media-crawler/Explanation.md

 ## The problem to be solved

-From a business-related point of view, the problem is to have a way for analyzing the website (for this test only the home page) backlinks health.
+From a business-related point of view, the problem is to have a way for analyzing the website backlinks health (for this test only the home page).
 Based on the links overview, the site administrator could find ways for improving their WebSite SEO and increase page views.

 From an engineering point of view, the problem is related to making sure the administrator will have a good experience while analyzing the page's links.
 It is also important to make sure the admin analyses the current links, so it has to be up to date.
 Furthermore, it could use the power of programming languages to filter and delivers the links that are most important for the analysis.

 ## A technical spec of how I will solve it

-Thinking about WordPress and all the tools and package this framework have, the best approach would be to develop a plugin.
+Thinking about WordPress and all the tools and packages this framework has, the best approach would be to develop a plugin.
 Regarding the technical requirements, for the first step, I will develop a PoC (proof of concept) to make sure I choose the best crawler engine.
 This is the only part I'm not sure about what is the best approach.

 After choosing that, I will probably build the final structure for the engine and then develop the whole plugin around it.
 I usually use OOP to build and test each part of the system separately, and then connect everything afterward (connecting everything and seeing it working is pretty much one of the most satisfactory feelings about Software Engineering).